marcusva/docproc/doc/index.rst

 design is based on the functional steps to be taken to get useful output out of raw data and can be described as follows:

-#. consume input
+#. consume input content
-#. process output based on technical and functional requirements for the desired
+#. process content based on technical and functional requirements for the
-   output
+   desired output
 #. output the processed content as necessary, by e.g. sending it to a different
    host, writing it to disk or consuming the result via a queue.